This post contains affiliate links.

 - Apply more soapy water and repeat until no bubbles are created.
 The leak should now be sealed.

 Sometimes a leak can occur without any obvious signs.
-In these cases, it’s important to have a propane leak detector on hand.
+In these cases, it’s important to have a propane leak detector on hand like the Y201 with a flexible neck and alarm.
 These devices are designed to sound an alarm when they detect the presence of propane, giving you time to ventilate the area and take action to prevent a fire.

-Propane detectors are battery-operated and can be mounted on walls or ceilings.
+Propane detectors are battery-operated and can be portable or mounted on walls or ceilings.
 Some models also include a digital display that shows the level of propane gas in the air.

 In addition to being an important safety precaution, a propane leak detector can also help you save money by alerting you to leaks so that you can repair them before they cause significant damage.